per25/P1-HAN-port-with-lora/README.md

 Heltec ESP32 LoRa is a microcontroller board based on the ESP32, with built-in LoRa and 0.96 inch OLED Display.
 It is a perfect solution for IoT low power consumption and long range.

+To understand the data from the meter, check this: [Meter data: content of the data](https://www.kode24.no/guider/smart-meter-part-1-getting-the-meter-data/71287300).
+This explains the data, which is needed to understand what content of the data to read.
+In this project we read how much Watt's are used in real-time.

 ## Components of the project

 ### Hardware components